Aeriellz/aeriellz.github.io/_posts/Computer Science/2025-09-20-cash-assignment.md

 The only reason I didn't start crying was because I was not home.
 Me and a friend went to study at a coffee shop.
 Once I ran the right file everything was working perfectly.
 It was a victory, and while I was not pleased with it, I managed to laugh it off.

-All of this was about a month ago, and then for my own sanity I took some time before starting the next class I watched it, but I haven't started the problem set yet.
+All of this was about a month ago, and then for my own sanity I took some time before starting the next class.
+I watched it, but I haven't started the problem set yet.
 We all have *that* disaster to look forward to.

 ### Key takeaways